 The Trust Executive Leadership Team are responsible for appointing the investigating officer and panel and overseeing the effectiveness of action being taken.
-Advice should be sought from Trust HR regarding this policy.
+Advice should be sought from Trust HR provider regarding this policy.

 All efforts should be made by employees to attend meetings that constitute part of this policy.
 The employee is required to continue to undertake their duties in the normal way during the entire grievance procedure.
+The Trust will ensure that all parties involved in this process will be offered appropriate support, including counselling where appropriate.